PascalHonegger/ChaosConnect/README.md

 Both backends use [Micronaut](https://micronaut.io/) with [Kotlin](https://kotlinlang.org/).

-## Database
+### Storage
-We decided not to use any database but instead store the (very minimalistic) data in a json document.
+We decided not to use a database but instead store the (very minimalistic) data in a JSON document.

 ## Communication
 Bidirectional communication is enabled through [gRPC](https://grpc.io/).
 For example, this allows `Rohan` to send a game update event to all `Joestar` instances, which then forward them realtime to all `Doppio` clients.